 Life and disability insurance are ideal products to use when funding buy-sell agreements and or buy-out agreements because they provide liquid funds immediately at the triggering event of the death or disability of an owner.

-Cash value life insurance can also be used to fund buy-out agreements and may provide the added benefit of tax free cash accumulation that can be used to purchase a retiring owner’s equity.
+Cash-value life insurance can also be used to fund buy-out agreements and may provide the added benefit of tax-free cash accumulation.

 7. A formal process for periodically reviewing and updating the plan.
 A critical part of the ongoing business succession planning process.

 The only constant is change.
 That is true in life and especially in the world of business.
-Therefore, any succession plan must be reviewed and revised according to both the changing objectives of the business owner(s) as well as the variations in market conditions.
+Therefore, any business succession plan must be reviewed and revised according to both the changing objectives of the business owner(s) as well as evolving market conditions.

-A chief reason to review a plan is to makes sure that the valuation of the company is accurate.
-The language in the agreement is usually binding so getting the proper valuation of the shares of the business is vital.
+A chief reason to review a plan is to make sure that the valuation of the company is accurate.
+The language in the agreement is usually binding, so getting the proper assessment of the shares of the business is vital.

-A strong succession plan is not a “set it and forget it” arrangement.
-A formal review of the business succession plan should occur every two years at minimum but preferably every year.
+A healthy succession plan is not a “set it and forget it” arrangement.
+A formal review of a business succession plan should occur every two years at a minimum but preferably every year.

-We have all heard the phrase, “failing to plan is planning to fail.”
-This is certainly true when it comes to business succession planning.
+We have all heard the phrase, “failing to plan means planning to fail.”
+Clarity of purpose is imperative when it comes to business succession planning.
 Left to chance, the threats to business failure loom large.
-The death or disability of an owner or key executive can ruin a strong business.
-The uncertainty that surrounds an unplanned business transition will create chaos among employees, vendors and clients and ultimately may ultimately wreck everything you have worked your entire life to build.
+The death or disability of an owner or key executive can ruin a healthy business.
+The uncertainty that surrounds an unplanned business transition will create chaos among employees, vendors, and clients and may ultimately wreck everything you have worked your entire life to build.

-While there are tough decisions to be made and careful consideration required on many fronts, business succession planning is not “rocket science.”
+While there are tough decisions to be made and careful considerations required on many fronts, business succession planning is not “rocket science.”
 The vision and goals of the business owner(s) should drive the business succession planning process.
-Working with competent advisors, is monumental in helping make sure that all of the “bases are covered” and the plan meets the legal test.
-Transparent communication of the plan to key persons and family members will help avoid potential snares.
-Finally, reviewing and updating the plan on a consistent basis will assure the details are current and relevant.
+Working with competent advisors is monumental in helping make sure that all of the “bases are covered,” and the plan meets the legal test.
+Transparent communication of the overall strategy to key persons and family members will help avoid potential snares.
+Finally, reviewing and updating the plan will ensure the details are current and relevant.